SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ![bank](bank.png)

-Designning and implementing a distributed and fault-tolerant system is always interesting but **challenging** and **complicated**.
+Designing and implementing a distributed and fault-tolerant system is always interesting but **challenging** and **complicated**.

 In this team project, we designed and implemented a comprehensive distributed banking system.
-However, the application part is simple in our project as we want to mainly focus on the design and implementation of distributed system and principles of strong consistency.
+However, the application part is simple in our project as we want to mainly focus on the design and implementation of the distributed system and principles of strong consistency.
 Below are some highlights or features of our system:

-- Industrial standard architecture (but simplified) of ditributed system;
+- Industrial standard architecture (but simplified) of distributed system;
 - Support **active replication** and **passive replications** schemes;
 - Implement total ordering to ensure strong consistency;
 - Tolerant to changes of membership (i.e., able to handle the cases where new replicas join or existing replicas fail);